Sahanavvce/DESKTOP-VOICE-ASSISTANT-USING-PYTHON/README.md

 # DESKTOP-VOICE-ASSISTANT-USING-PYTHON
-An Desktop voice assistant.
-(DVA)
+A Desktop voice assistant(DVA).
+I named this assistant as "GOOGLY".
 It is a software agent that can perform tasks or services for an individual based on commands or questions.
-Desktop voice assistants are able to interpret human. speech and respond via synthesized voices.
+Desktop voice assistants are able to interpret human speech and respond via synthesized voices.